Travis Dodd

-Travis Dodd (born 6 January 1980) is an Australian former football (soccer) player who last played for North Eastern MetroStars SC in the National Premier League - South Australia competition.
+Travis Dodd (born 6 January 1980) is an Australian football (soccer) coach and former football (soccer) player who last played for North Eastern MetroStars SC in the National Premier League - South Australia competition.
 He played as an attacking midfielder or winger and also played as a striker.
 He was the first Indigenous Australian to score for the Australian national team.

 Domestic career

 Born in Adelaide, South Australia, Australia, he played junior football at Elizabeth before joining the South Australian Sports Institute in 1996.
 He was Adelaide City's fourth youngest National Soccer League (NSL) player of all time (16 years 281 days), and the fifth player in NSL history to score a hat-trick after coming on as a substitute (in a 4–1 win over Football Kingz in 2003).

 At the conclusion of the 2003–04 NSL season, he moved abroad, playing firstly with Malaysian club Johor, then Greek club Panionios NFC.
 During his stint with Panionios, Dodd scored in their UEFA Cup first round victory over high-profile Italian side Udinese Calcio.
 His career at the Greek club was short lived, with a change in manager seeing him frozen out of the senior squad.
 He made nine appearances for the club, four in the league, and five in the UEFA Cup.